Hōne Heke: Events leading to the outbreak of the Flagstaff War

-Other matters also caused dissatisfaction among Ngāpuhi.
+Other matters also caused dissatisfaction among the Ngāpuhi.
 One item involved the shifting of the capital of the new colony from Okiato to Auckland in 1841.
 Auckland had experienced a significant economic boom with the discovery of copper at Kawau island.
 In 1844/45 the copper was worth 7000 pounds, about a third of Auckland's total exports for that period of time.
 This resulted in a loss of revenue for the people of the Bay of Islands.
 Furthermore, the imposition of government customs duties, the temporary ban on the felling of kauri trees, and the government control over the sale of land all contributed to an economic depression for the northern Māori.

 The trial and execution of Wiremu Kīngi Maketū in 1842 for murder was, in the opinion of Archdeacon Henry Williams, the beginning of Heke's antagonism to the colonial administration, as Heke began gathering support among the Ngāpuhi for a rebellion against the colonial administration.
 However it was not until 1844 that Heke sought the support of Te Ruki Kawiti and other leaders of the Ngāpuhi iwi by the conveying of ‘te ngākau’, the custom observed by those who sought help to settle a tribal grievance.

 On 8 July 1844 the flagstaff on Maiki Hill at the north end of Kororareka was cut down for the first time by Heke's ally Te Haratua, the chief of Pakaraka.
 Heke himself had set out to cut down the flagstaff, but had been persuaded by Archdeacon William Williams not to do so.
 As a signal of his unhappiness with the British, and encouraged by the American traders, in the space of six months Hōne Heke returned to chop the flagpole down three times.
 Heke had been strongly influenced by stories of the American War of Independence.